awkena/panGenomeBreedr/docs/articles/panGenomeBreedr_Workflows.md

 | Stg5-\|-\_2 | Stg5-\|-\_2 | 0.991 | 1.000 | 0.286 | 0.987 | 1 | 0.995 | 1 | 0.949 | 1 | 0.845 | 0.905 |
 | Stg5-\|-\_3 | Stg5-\|-\_3 | 0.991 | 1.000 | 0.278 | 0.987 | 1 | 0.931 | 1 | 0.949 | 1 | 0.845 | 0.898 |

 Table 16: RPP computation across and for each chromosome. {.table}
-Table 16: RPP computation across and for each chromosome. {.table}

 The